RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Ingress annotations passthrough

 **Before:** The chart rendered only nginx-specific annotations.
-Customers using AWS ALB, Traefik, or other ingress controllers had to edit the ingress template to add their controller-specific annotations (scheme, target type, SSL policy, etc.).
+Deploying with AWS ALB, Traefik, or other ingress controllers required editing the ingress template to add controller-specific annotations (scheme, target type, SSL policy, etc.).

 **Now:** Set `ingress.annotations` in your overrides to pass any annotations to the ingress resources.
 When set, your annotations replace the nginx defaults entirely: